hknd23/idcempy/docs/api.rst

 API Reference
 =============

-Classes and functions in zmiopc package.
+Classes and functions in idcempy package.
 For tutorial on how to use the package to estimate the ZiOP(C) model, see :doc:`ziop_tutorial` and :doc:`ziopc_tutorial`.

 The zmiopc module